exercism/julia/exercises/practice/alphametics/.docs/instructions.md

 Write a function to solve alphametics puzzles.

-[Alphametics](https://en.wikipedia.org/wiki/Alphametics) is a puzzle where letters in words are replaced with numbers.
+[Alphametics][alphametics] is a puzzle where letters in words are replaced with numbers.

 For example `SEND + MORE = MONEY`: